The Divorce Process: Do's and Don'ts

 You can also find more general information on this topic in FindLaw’s divorce section.

 Divorce isn’t easy on anyone: you, your soon-to-be ex, and especially your children.
 Navigating a divorce can be a difficult process, both emotionally and legally.
-Get the help you need help with your divorce case.
-A great place to start is to immediately see an experienced divorce attorney for a free case evaluation to see where you stand and to get the proper initial guidance.
+Get the help you need help with your divorce case by reaching out to a divorce lawyer to discuss your situation and get personalized legal advice.